A Survey on Speech Large Language Models for Understanding: Challenges

 For original metrics, we adopt \textit{Word Error Rate}(WER) for the ASR task, BLEU score for the S2TT task from English to Mandarin, and classification accuracy(ACC) for both GR and SER tasks.

 \paragraph{\textbf{Instruction sensitivity evaluation and analysis}} In this dimension of analysis, we first construct a general instruction and then design six variant instructions along different perturbation axes.
-These variants are crafted to systematically examine the model’s sensitivity to changes in instruction phrasing, including alterations in punctuation, semantic complexity, case sensitivity and format requirements.
-The details of instructions variants are demonstrated in Appendix~\ref{sec: instruction variants}.
-The goal is to evaluate the model’s robustness and consistency in instruction following under diverse transformations with consistent SLU task requirements.
-Three open-source models, which are Qwen2-Audio-7B-Instruct, Qwen2.5-Omni-7B and SALMONN-14B, are evaluated.
-The instruction sensitivity of a model is positively correlated with the standard deviation of performance instability metric set containing $\textbf{Metric}_{\text{IF}}$ on different axes, indicating that greater variability in performance across different instructions reflects higher sensitivity to instruction phrasing:
+These variants are designed to systematically examine the model’s sensitivity to changes in instruction phrasing, including alterations in punctuation, semantic complexity, case sensitivity, and format requirements.
+The details of the instructions variants are demonstrated in Appendix~\ref{sec: instruction variants}.
+The goal is to evaluate the robustness and consistency of the instruction following in diverse transformations with consistent SLU task requirements.
+Three open-source models are evaluated, which are Qwen2-Audio-7B-Instruct, Qwen2.5-Omni-7B and SALMONN-14B.
+The instruction sensitivity of a model is positively correlated with the standard deviation of the performance instability metric set containing $\textbf{Metric}_{\text{IF}}$ on different axes, indicating that greater variability in performance across different instructions reflects higher sensitivity to instruction phrasing:

 As demonstrated in Table~\ref{tab:sensitivity}, we utilize the standard errors of $\{\textbf{Metric}_{\text{IF}}\}$ to represent instruction sensitivity.
-To varying degrees, it is observed across all evaluated models, posing a potential challenge to the models’ fundamental perception and cognition capabilities.
+To varying degrees, it is observed across all evaluated models, which poses a potential challenge to the models’ fundamental perception and cognition capabilities.
 The results indicate that Qwen2.5-Omni-7B exhibits relatively high instruction sensitivity, with its Instruction-Following Rate (IFR) showing sharp declines in certain tasks.
 This may be partially attributed to its Omni architecture.
-In contrast, SALMONN-13B performs poorly across most tasks—except for ASR—occasionally falling below the performance of a random guesser with 50\% accuracy in the GR task, likely due to consistently outputting the same label.
+In contrast, SALMONN-13B performs poorly on most tasks, with the exception of ASR.
+On the GR task, its accuracy occasionally falls below that of a random guesser with 50\% accuracy, likely because it consistently outputs the same label.
 Nevertheless, it demonstrates exceptionally low instruction sensitivity, maintaining an instruction-following rate close to 100\%.
 We hypothesize that a model’s degree of instruction sensitivity is closely related to the types of instructions it encountered during fine-tuning and the diversity of task-specific data it is trained on.

 Instruction sensitivity is a noteworthy challenge that warrants further attention.
 In our experiments, only the phrasing of the instructions is altered; however, it is plausible that variations in the expected output format specified by the instruction template could similarly affect model behavior.
 This possibility calls for deeper investigation and analysis in future research.